About The Potomac Enigma...

 Sam’s immediate assignment—find the senator’s killer.
 Finding the killer, as far as Sam is concerned, is his number one objective.
 But what does the message mean?
 Is the killing just a random act of violence or is there more to it?
 Is there a hidden agenda that might possibly have a direct effect on the government or, although an unbelievable stretch of the imagination, the entire nation?

 Sam is led on a convoluted trail that offers no clues, but quickly indicates highly trained perpetrators and international ramifications.
 He quickly brings an old friend—a former Mossad agent, into the hunt.
-The standard to who, what, where, when and why remain elusive.
+The standard answers to who, what, where, when and why remain elusive.
 Sam must proceed with all possible speed to find a solution that is hopefully simple, but appears to grow more complex with each passing day.
 Time is his subtle, but now very real enemy, and the ticking clock is invisible.